yul154/Summary-and-Interviews/Spring.md

 3. @ComponentScan : @ComponentScan without arguments indicates Spring to scan the current package and all of its sub-packages.

+---
-## Spring mvc
+# Spring mvc

 * What is DispatcherServlet?

 1. is designed around a central Servlet that handles all the HTTP requests and responses

-2. On receiving an HTTP request, the DispatcherServlet consults HandlerMapping (these are the configuration files) to call the appropriate Controller.
-Then, the controller calls appropriate service methods to set the Model data.
-It also returns the view name to DispatcherServlet.
-DispatcherServlet, with the help of ViewResolver, picks up the defined view for the request.
-Once the view is finalized, the DispatcherServlet passes the Model data to View – where it is finally rendered on the browser.
+(i)  The browser sends a request to DispatcherServlet

+(ii) DispatcherServlet knows the HanderMapping and can find the appropriate controllers

+(iii) Controllers execute the request and put the data in the model and return back the view name to the DispatcherServlet.

+(iv) DispatcherServlet uses the view name and ViewResolver to map to the view.

+## What Is a Controller in Spring Mvc?
+* Front Controller: provide a centralized request handling mechanism so that all requests will be handled by a single handler
+* Each controller class maps one or more requests to methods that process and execute the requests with provided inputs.

 ## What do you mean by a “Bean” in the context of Spring framework?
 Any class that is initialised by the IoC container is known as a bean in Spring.
 The lifecycle of a Spring Bean is managed by Spring IoC Container.

 ## What Is the Role of the @Autowired Annotation?
 The @Autowired annotation can be used with fields or methods for injecting a bean by type.
 This annotation allows Spring to resolve and inject collaborating beans into your bean.

+##  How Does the @Requestmapping Annotation Work?
+* The @RequestMapping annotation is used to map web requests to Spring Controller methods

 ##  Explain a Model Attribute
 It binds a method parameter or a method return value to a named model attribute and then exposes it to a web view.